-For Walter, every day is about spending time with his friends and staying active
+For Walter, EveryDay was about spending time with his friends and staying active

-76-year-old, Walter, from North Shields, had always enjoyed a full life, but as he got older feelings of loneliness crept in and it became more difficult to meet new friends.
+76-year-old, Walter, was from North Shields, and had always enjoyed a full life, but as he grew older feelings of loneliness crept in and it became more difficult to meet new friends.
 Walter wasn’t sure where to turn until his social worker put him in touch with the team at Cedar Grove – opening the door to a whole new world of possibility.

 “I always enjoyed going in the garden and getting out and about on my bike.
 I lived a very active life until I got older and things started to become more difficult.
 I couldn’t do my exercises like I used to, meeting new people was harder and I wasn’t as well as I used to be.